Published Jun 18, 2024

 Your healthcare provider will likely have you initiate lifestyle changes as a first step to treating and managing PAD symptoms.
 Some of these changes may include:

-• Changing your diet: altering your diet to focus on foods that are high-fiber and low in fat, cholesterol, and sodium
+• Changing your diet: Altering your diet to focus on foods that are high-fiber and low in fat, cholesterol, and sodium

 • Lowering stress levelsKeeping stress levels low can help with PAD symptoms.
 Yoga, meditation, and other relaxing activities can all help manage stress levels.